 In this blog I will show you how to work with Geographic Information System (GIS) in BricsCAD.
 For this, I will take you on a nice picnic at the banks of the river Schelde in Gent, Belgium (home of Bricsys HQ).
-I will do this using QGIS and BricsCAD Shape (the free version of BricsCAD) and free GIS data from QGIS.
+I will do this using BricsCAD Shape (the free version of BricsCAD) and free GIS data from QGIS.

 What is GIS?